DiameterHealth/notes-gpt2/README.md

 ## Want to learn more?

 This exploratory research was performed in the context of Diameter Health's synthetic patient generation module.
-We are taking notes like these and packaging them with sturctured data to create synthetic samples that are representative of the real-world.
+We are taking notes like these and packaging them with structured data to create synthetic samples that are representative of the real-world.

 More information on Diameter Health is available here: [Diameter Health](https://www.diameterhealth.com)